Buying properties in Ireland – Bidding Wars

 Although we said that normally the person with the most money gets the house, it’s not normally the case.

 We lost one property although we were one of the top bidders as the seller wanted to close the sale fast.
-One of the bidders were cash buyers so they got the property instead.
-We really loved this property, it is move in condition and some renovations has been done to expand the loving space of the house.
-We just have to move on after that.
+One of the bidders was a cash buyer, so they got the property instead.
+We really loved this property; it was in move-in condition, and some renovations had been done to expand the living space of the house.
+We just had to move on after that.

-There as then another property, bidding came to just 2 parties.
-The estate agent has been pushing us to put in our final bids almost every week.
+There was then another property where the bidding came down to just 2 parties.
+The estate agent had been pushing us to put in our final bids almost every week.
 But every time there was a new bid, he kept it going.
-I was at the top end of the budget and going for one last bid.
+I was at the top end of my budget and went for one last bid.
 Then suddenly a 3rd bidder came in on top of us out of nowhere.
 We pulled out and moved on.
-Surprisingly after a couple of months, the estate agent called us back to ask if wanted the property.
-Apparently the top bidder who came in late is moving out of the country and didn’t want to proceed.
-Seems the other bidder that was with me also pulled out.
+Surprisingly, after a couple of months, the estate agent called us back to ask if we wanted the property.
+Apparently, the top bidder who came in late was moving out of the country and didn’t want to proceed.
+It seems the other bidder who was with me also pulled out.
 We were told we could cut our offer by €20,000 and still get the property as the others were way below what we had offered.

-Finally, there was one apartment we were bidding where the top bidder pulled out.
-I was not sure what was the reason.
+Finally, there was one apartment we were bidding on where the top bidder pulled out.
+I was not sure what the reason was.
 We were then offered the place at the price we bid for, which was not a lot.
 I felt this was a pretty cheap property.
-Alas we already moved on and got something else at that time.
+Alas, we had already moved on and found something else by that time.

 Final Encouraging Words

-At this time, buying a property is a bid deal and a huge achievement for anyone in Ireland.
-As with anything in life, I learned a lot from the bids that we failed.
-It was mostly a mindset change for us, on how much we think a property costs.
-At the end, I felt the strategy that worked is to bid many properties and keep trying.
-The highest bidders not necessary will get the property and there are times when people pull out from the bid.
+At this time, buying a property is a big deal and a huge achievement for anyone in Ireland.
+As with anything in life, I learned a lot from the bids we lost.
+It was mostly a mindset change for us in how much we thought a property should cost.
+In the end, I felt the strategy that worked was to bid on many properties and keep trying.
+The highest bidder does not necessarily get the property, and there are times when people pull out of the bidding.